jokermannn/something-golang/README.md

 # something-golang
-some code i have write using golang
+some code i have written using golang